-- Hartford Street Community Gardens opened in the spring of 2016.
+(formerly Hartford Street) opened in the spring of 2016.
 The garden offers 50+ plots to Natick residents.
-Several plots on this site grow fresh produce for A Place to Turn who offers the veggies to families in need.
+Several plots on this site grow fresh produce for A Place to Turn which offers the produce to families in need.

-- Navy Yard Park Community Gardens are scheduled to open in the spring of 2019.
-That location will host 23 handicapped accessible garden plots.
+opened in the spring of 2019.
+This location hosts 23 ADA accessible raised garden plots.

 Calendar of Events (coming soon!)